tmatai92/hello-word/readme.txt

 2. SSH and deploy from Jenkins to stations
+   - Adding Run a job automatically after pushing the code into GIT

    - Directions:
 	+ Checkout the new config and archive each config folder with format folder_name.tar into source folder